FuelLabs/fuels-ts/apps/docs/src/guide/utilities/unit-conversion.md

 <<< @/../../docs-snippets/src/guide/utilities/unit-conversion.test.ts#contract-calls-1{ts:line-numbers}

-> Note: If a contract call returns a number that is too large to be represented as a JavaScript number, you can convert it to a string using the .toString() method instead of .toNumber().
+> Note: If a contract call returns a number that is too large to be represented as a JavaScript number, you can convert it to a string using the `toString` method instead of `toNumber`.

 ## Parsing